yaoyaoustc/ML-strategy/README.md

 ![ML lifecycle](./figs/ml-lifecycle.png)

-Each phase will be discussed in the following sections.
+Each phase will be discussed in this guide.

 # Reference
 CRISP-DM